Ingridfiv/ingridsblog/content/testtestnote.md

 Crucially, this exhortation and the opposing pairs are used to explain not just Psalm 32:5 but also Exodus 23:3/6,  the Exodus verse(s) replaced in Alfred’s prologue.
 This offers us a convincing explanation for why the translator of the prologue departed from the biblical text at this point in the prologue.
 As the commentaries suggest, the message of Exodus 23:3/6 looks contradictory to other scriptural exhortation to justice, mercy and the protection of the poor.
 The translator involved with Alfred’s code may have reached for an interpretation of Exodus 23:3/6 instead of the biblical verse itself to make the meaning clearer and more in line with the overall purpose of the prologue.

 As mentioned, there are signs of a broader cultural context of thinking carefully about just judgment and care of the poor at Alfred’s court, which could explain why verses like Exodus 23:3/6 would have seemed unacceptable to the makers of the law-code and why they reached for a text like the psalm commentaries to find a replacement.
-In his ***Vita Ælfredi***, Alfred’s advisor and biographer Asser stated that the king worked particularly hard to ensure justice for the poor, because their protection was part of his own and judges’ spiritual duty and it was necessary for the common good.
+In ***Asser's Vita Ælfredi***, Alfred’s advisor and biographer  stated that the king worked particularly hard to ensure justice for the poor, because their protection was part of his own and judges’ spiritual duty and it was necessary for the common good.
 If the king came across an unjust judgment (in any case, not just those involving the poor), he would[^7]

 >…interrogabat quare tam nequiter iudicassent, utrum per ignorantiam aut propter aliam quamlibet malevolentiam, id est utrum pro aliquorum amore vel timore aut aliorum odio aut etiam pro alicuius pecuniae cupiditate.
 >